-This manual contains all the necessary information in regard to the installation, troubleshooting, operation and maintenance of this unit.
-Ensure instructions in this manual are adhered to at all times.
-Failing to comply with these recommendations will invalidate the warranty.
+This manual contains information relating to the installation, troubleshooting, operation, and maintenance of this EvoHeat unit.
+Instructions in this manual must always be followed.
+Failure to comply with these recommendations will invalidate the warranty.
+Should you have any questions or require technical support, call the EvoHeat office on 1300 859 933 to speak to our team.